10 Credit Card Perks You Should Always Use on Vacation

 Upgrade your seat

 While mile and points aren’t as useful for upgrading an economy ticket anymore, there’s amazing value to be had in booking business or first class awards with your miles. ” We always recommend that you calculate how many cents per mile you are getting in value out of your reward points.
 Some of the best redemptions cost much less than you might think.
 For instance, if you signed up for the Chase Sapphire reserve when it had the 100,000 point sign-up bonus, you could either spend those points on four round trip domestic economy tickets on United or Southwest, or you could transfer them to Singapore Airlines or Air France/KLM and get a round trip international business class ticket.
 It is a trade-off either way, but I usually recommend that clients go with the highest “cents per mile” redemption when considering several options,” says Rooker.
-Don’t miss these other 15 credit card perks you never knew about.
+Now that you know how to make the most of your credit cards while on vacation, don’t miss these other 15 credit card perks you never knew about.